2 hours ago

 It's how milestones happen with Max lately: I'll suddenly notice him doing something new and incredible, only it's not something you'd ever read in one of those child development books or newsletters.
 It's not a milestone that would necessarily impress anyone else, or one most people could notice.
 Last night, for instance, I celebrated the American cheese milestone.

 Max likes a slice at bedtime.
 "Eeeess!" he'll say, and I'll dutifully go downstairs and get a slice along with a couple of paper towels.
 Max eating cheese in bed has traditionally been a messy activity; he'd down some, but pieces would fall out of his mouth.
-His food retention has been an ongoing challenge: Because of the cerebral palsy, his tongue and chewing aren't so coordinated (CP has a way of messing with muscles in all parts of your body).
+His food retention has been an ongoing challenge: Because of the cerebral palsy, his tongue and chewing aren't so coordinated (CP has a way of messing with various muscles).

 Back when Max was a baby, he had trouble nursing because of that.
 When I started giving him a bottle, a lot of it would dribble out and we'd go through a gazillion burp cloths every day.
 Once he was on solids, he'd spew those out, too.
 Feeding him one jar of food could easily take a good half hour.
 Spoon in.
 Scoop up what came out.
 Spoon in.
 Repeat, repeat, repeat, repeat.